Custom Alert Details

 2. Name the recipient, and then enter one or more email addresses separated by commas.

-3. Optionally check the box to include other entries logged when the alert was generated.
+3. Optionally, select the checkbox to include other entries logged when the detection was generated.

 4. Click the Add & select recipient button.